BlueBrain/BioExplorer/ARCHITECTURE.md

 [Rockets](https://github.com/BlueBrain/Rockets) is a library for easy HTTP and websockets messaging in C++ applications.
 It provides HTTP server with integrated websockets support, HTTP client for making simple asynchronous requests, websocket client for sending, broadcasting and receiving text and binary messages, support for JSON-RPC as a communication protocol over HTTP and websockets.
 Rockets extends the 2.0 specification by providing support for cancellation and progress notifications of pending requests.

-The Rockets plug-in allows [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) to expose core and use-case specific API via HTTP or websocket protocols.
+The Rockets plug-in allows _BBBE_ to expose core and use-case specific API via HTTP or websocket protocols.
 The loading of the plug-in is initiated at startup time with the `http-server` command line argument where an optional host (default is localhost) and a mandatory port are specified.
 End-points are registered in the c++ code using the `registerNotification` or `registerRequest` method of the `ActionInterface` component.
 The list of registered end-points can be accessed via the `registry` end-point.

 ### VRPN

-The VRPN plug-in receives events from input devices and transform them into [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) usable information: Camera position and orientation, and fly stick interactions (position, orientation, joystick and buttons).
+The VRPN plug-in receives events from input devices and transform them into _BBBE_ usable information: Camera position and orientation, and fly stick interactions (position, orientation, joystick and buttons).
 This plug-in is mainly use for immersive setups.

 ## Applications

 ### Service

-The service is an off-screen application that is typically used when running [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) as a service in the cloud or in a supercomputer.
+The service is an off-screen application that is typically used when running _BBBE_ as a service in the cloud or in a supercomputer.
 This application does not require any kind of graphics acceleration when run with the [OSPRay](https://github.com/ospray/ospray) engine.

 ### Viewer

-The viewer is an OpenGL based application that is used to run [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) as a heavy client on a consumer PC.
+The viewer is an OpenGL based application that is used to run _BBBE_ as a heavy client on a consumer PC.

 ## Use-cases